 You can initiate a spread from different locations in the worksheet.
 The impact of the spread differs depending on where you spread from and what method you use.
+Regardless of the starting point, you access the spread feature in the same way:

 In a forecast, the spread applies to the editable forecast cells only.
 For example, if you spread 5 million evenly, the system will deduct the actuals and apply an average of the remaining value evenly to the remaining periods to get the full year to 5 million.